Bosnia and Herzegovina

-CSSP has been, since 2007, has supported and promoted dialog among political and social stakeholders across ethnic and political lines.
+Since 2007, CSSP has supported and promoted dialog among political and social stakeholders across ethnic and political lines.

-CSSP aims at transforming ethnicized political conflicts, reducing the influence of nationalist ideology, and promoting a culture of negotiation and creative problem-solving amongst key actors, for example through the following measures:
+CSSP has been aiming at transforming ethnicized political conflicts, reducing the influence of nationalist ideology, and promoting a culture of negotiation and creative problem-solving amongst key actors, for example through the following measures:

-- Working with the B&H parliament committees, journalists, and experts on constitutional reform;
+- Working with the BiH parliament committees, journalists, and experts on constitutional reform;

 - Training the EUPM police;